BTS-OSAV/PaxTravel/requirements/Readme.md

          3. Iterate the list of sites not visited in the last 90 days, at provideres convienience, and store copies of the websites.
          4. Leave record of visitation on provider's server.
          5. Search website copies for GTFS URLs.
-         6. Harvest GTFS Data
+         6. Harvest raw GTFS Data
             1. Track sucessful and failed downloads in the Collection History Table
-            2. Harvested GTFS feeds shall be stored on a USDOT server
+            2. Harvested raw GTFS feeds shall be stored for QC checks
-            3. Harvested GTFS feeds shall be publically available from a URL.
          7. Email GTFS Harvest report to provider
          8. Email GTFS Harvest Report to Dataset Manager
       3. Business Rules